Tattyreagh St Patrick's GAC

 Tattyreagh St Patrick's is a GAA club based in the townland of Tattyreagh (from the An Táite Riabhach meaning the striped/tabby field), about halfway between Omagh and Fintona in County Tyrone, Northern Ireland.

 History

 A training pitch was built with flood lights.
 A new stand was built in 2015 and named after a former club member of the club.

 Tattyreagh won the 2017 Tyrone Junior Football Championship and proceeded to the Ulster Junior Club Football Championship as representative of County Tyrone.
-In 2018, Tattyreagh won the Tyrone Intermediate Championship.
+In 2018, Captain Conor Mullin, led Tattyreagh won the Tyrone Intermediate Championship.
 The Omagh Council hosted a reception for the club in February 2019.